brunch/brunch/docs/commands.rst

 * ``rootPath``: (required) name of project directory that would be created
 * ``-s PATH_TO_SKELETON, --skeleton PATH_TO_SKELETON``: path or
-git repo address of project, contents of which will be copied to new dir.
+git / github repo address of project, contents of which will be copied to new dir.

 `.git` directory is automatically removed when copying.